-- client-error-not-possible: Same as Print-Job, in addition the Printer object is not accepting any requests. - client-error-request-entity-too-large: same as Print-job, except that no print data is involved.
+client-error-not-possible: Same as Print-Job, in addition the Printer object is not accepting any requests.

+client-error-request-entity-too-large: same as Print-job, except that no print data is involved.

-client-error-attributes-or-values-not-supported: not applicable, since unsupported operation attributes MUST be ignored and ' successful-ok-ignored-or-substituted-attributes' returned.
+client-error-attributes-or-values-not-supported: not applicable, since unsupported operation attributes and/or values MUST be ignored and an appropriate success code returned (see above).

-- client-error-conflicting-attributes: same as Print-Job, except that "ipp-attribute-fidelity" is not involved. - server-error-operation-not-supported: not applicable (since Get-Printer-Attributes is REQUIRED). - server-error-device-error: same as Print-Job, except that no document data is involved.
+client-error-conflicting-attributes: same as Print-Job, except that "ipp-attribute-fidelity" is not involved.

+server-error-operation-not-supported: not applicable (since Get-Printer-Attributes is REQUIRED).

-server-error-temporary-error: same as Print-Job, except that no document data is involved.
+server-error-device-error: same as Print-Job, except that no document data is involved.